 Purpose

-- Mental health, behavioral health, and crisis intervention teams for law enforcement and corrections
+• Mental health, behavioral health, and crisis intervention teams for law enforcement and correction programs

 Additional uses of funds for this program include:

-- Purchase fentanyl detection equipment and safety training for law enforcement, as well as naloxone distribution
+• Purchase fentanyl and methamphetamine detection equipment, safety training for law enforcement, and opioid reversal agents

 Amount of Funding

-Award allocations are made under two funding categories and are determined by a four-step statutory formula.
+Award allocations are made under two funding categories and are determined by a 4 step statutory formula.

 Who Can Apply